-As a board director, you have a duty to place the public interest above your own interests.
+You have a duty to place the public interest above your own interests.
+Mostly this will be fairly straightforward.

 They also include indirect interests, such as the personal, family or business interests of the individuals or groups connected to you.